 Cheapest car insurance for seniors with tickets in Texas

-The rate increase will vary by insurance company, but Texas drivers can expect a 32% rise in their premiums after receiving a speeding ticket for going 1-29 mph over the limit.
+The rate hike will differ between insurance companies, but Texas drivers can expect a 32% increase in their premiums after receiving a speeding ticket for driving 1-29 mph over the limit.

 Company | Annual rates with 1 speeding ticket | Monthly rates with 1 speeding ticket |